 Forward of the saloon are two twin cabins each containing two single berths one of which can be convented in a double, with a forward head compartment and a workshop in the bow.

 The saloon has 7’6″ headroom with a large U shaped sofa and dining table to starboard with a sofa to port and even boasts a cocktail cabinet with the original Waterford crystal glassware.

 The galley is to port of the engine room and is equipped with a propane stove with 3 burner hob, a back up paraffin hob, fridge with 12v Danfoss compressor, twin stainless sinks and a microwave.

 To starboard of the engine compartment is the nav station and a sea berth.

 With 200 gallons of fresh water tankage, 120 gallons of fuel and a reliable Perkins 4.236 80hp diesel engine.

 Caleta was built very strong by a well regarded yard and to a high specification however she is still fitted with much of her original equipment.
 Whilst she remains in daily use sailing between the Caribbean islands and as a liveaboard she is now in need of a refit, on completion of which she will be a very strong, safe and comfortable boat to cross the worlds Oceans.

-Lying in Antigua and priced accordingly at just USD 69,950.
+Lying in Antigua and price just reduced to USD 49,950.

 Please contact Richard Watson for more details and to arrange a viewing